mhwlng/streamdeck-elite/README.md

 `C:\Users\{UserName}\AppData\Local\Frontier Developments\Elite Dangerous\Options\Bindings\`

 That .start file should contain the exact name of the key binding file.
-(Without the extension .binds)
+(Without the extension .3.0.binds or .binds)

 The plugin installer is here: https://github.com/mhwlng/streamdeck-elite/releases